NVlabs/nvbitfi/README.md

 # NVBitFI vs. SASSIFI

 NVBitFI benefits from the featured offered by NVBit.
 It can run on newer GPUs (e.g., Turing and Volta GPUs).
 It works with pre-compiled libraries also, unlike SASSIFI.
-NVBitFI is expected to be faster than SASSIFI as it instruments just the a single chosen dynamic kernel (SASSIFI, as it was implemented, instrumented all dynamic kernels) for the injection runs.
-As of now, NVBitFI implements a subset of the error injection models and we may be expanding this over time (users are more than welcome to contribute).
+NVBitFI is expected to be faster than SASSIFI as it instruments just a single chosen dynamic kernel (SASSIFI, as it was implemented, instrumented all dynamic kernels) for the injection runs.
+As of now (April 14, 2020), NVBitFI implements a subset of the error injection models and we may be expanding this over time (users are more than welcome to contribute).